 Think about it.
-It really is the stuff of magic that the unit is intelligent enough to detect the two players running around on the court, detect the ball flying across the net and landing on the ground, and then decide whether the shot is in or out!
-And its only going to get better from here as the software is still very much work in progress.
+It really is the stuff of magic that the unit is intelligent enough to detect the two players running around on the court, pick out the ball flying across the net and landing on the ground, and then determine which side of the line it landed on!
+And its only going to get better from here.

-I will be taking In/Out for more tennis sessions in the coming days and weeks and will play a couple of practice matches.
-So keep checking back as I will be updating this review.
-The first practice match will be the real test.
+I will be taking In/Out for more tennis sessions in the coming weeks and months and will refresh this review as new features are rolled out.
+So keep checking back as I will be updating the article.

 My guess is that it will take another 3-6 months for the software to be 100% complete.
 But that’s purely a guess.
 It could be sooner, it could be later.

 In my mind I imagine Mr. Gentil as a geniuous inventor, perhaps the equivalent to “Doc” Brown, the inventor of the time machine in the Back to the Future trilogy.
 But a Palo Alto scientist who is also a tennis geek and has put his skills to resolving frustrations many amateur tennis players face today.

 In all honesty I wasn’t sure what to expect as the device did sound like the stuff of science fiction.
 But I am extremely impressed with the initial result.
 It is my view that Mr. Gentil loves what he is doing and is building a device that he would want to use himself.
 And this is why it has so much potential.